astropy/astropy/docs/units/equivalencies.rst

   (from_unit, to_unit, forward, backward)

-``from_unit`` and ``to_unit`` are the equivalent units.  ``forward`` and ``backward`` are functions that convert values between those units.
+``from_unit`` and ``to_unit`` are the equivalent units.  ``forward`` and ``backward`` are functions that convert values between those units. ``forward`` and ``backward`` are optional, and if ommited such an equivalency simply declares that the two units should be taken as equivalent.

 For example, until 1964 the metric liter was defined as the volume of 1kg of water at 4°C at 760mm mercury pressure.
 Volumes and masses are